-There are many ways you can learn Chinese before you go, like via apps and videos, using flashcards, attending in-person classes and even being taught live over the internet.
+There are many ways you can learn Chinese before you go, like using apps, videos, digital flashcards or attending in-person classes.

 If you’re unfamiliar with China and all its quirks, you could do some reading or watch YouTube videos (like the comprehensive one below) as part of your preparations.